21 Types of Architectural Arches

 rampant arch

-A rampant arch is an arch where supports of both ends of the arch is not same.
-On one side support is at high level while on the other side it is lower.
-It is usually made by the formation of two arcs with different radius on each side.
+A rampant arch is an arch where the supports of both ends of the arch are not the same.
+On one side support is at a high level while on the other side, it is lower.
+It is usually made by the formation of two arcs with different radii on each side.
 Both the arcs join together to form a pointed edge.

 round rampant arch

-There is another type of rampant arch that is round rampant arch.
-In round rampant arch, there is no pointed edge at the point where the two curves meet.
+There is another type of rampant arch which is a round rampant arch.
+In a round rampant arch, there is no pointed edge at the point where the two curves meet.

 Triumphal Arch